-Through the examination of the impact of our business activities on biodiversity, we came to realize the extreme importance of biological resources and ecosystem services for our operations.
-In any case of ecosystem services being newly used or a change in use of biological resources, we confirm that no problem will be caused.
-Our plants and offices are undertaking a variety of initiatives to preserve biodiversity in each location.
+We examine the impact of our business activities on biodiversity when there is a newly used or a change in use of raw materials, and confirm that no problem will be caused.
+Our plants and offices are undertaking a variety of initiatives to preserve biodiversity in accordance with the ecosystem of each location.

 National network to promote the Satoyama Initiative in Japan

-The Japan Network for Promoting the Satoyama Initiative, established in September 2013, is comprised of 107 organizations (as of January 2016) including companies, research institutions, governmental bodies, NGOs, NPOs, etc. Various organizations in Japan join together under the keyword “Satoyama” to bridge differences and build a platform to enable interactions, cooperation, and information exchange among the participants in order to make efforts to conserve and use biodiversity into a nationwide effort.
-Asahi Kasei is a founding corporate member of the Satoyama Initiative, and in fiscal 2015 we took part in leadership meetings, general meetings, seminars, liaison meetings, on-site observations, and production of a collection of case studies.
+The Japan Network for Promoting the Satoyama Initiative, established in September 2013, is comprised of 108 organizations (as of February 2017) including companies, research institutions, governmental bodies, NGOs, NPOs, etc. Various organizations in Japan join together under the keyword “Satoyama” to bridge differences and build a platform to enable interactions, cooperation, and information exchange among the participants in order to make efforts to conserve and use biodiversity into a nationwide effort.
+Asahi Kasei is a founding corporate member of the Satoyama Initiative, and in fiscal 2016 we took part in leadership meetings, general meetings, seminars, liaison meetings, on-site observations, and the 1st Asian Conference on Biocultural Diversity in October.

 Actions in Moriyama

 Conservation activity for endangered smallhead stickleback, a freshwater fish